 Pro tip: Come for the history; stay for the three-martini lunch at Commander’s Palace, a Garden District icon.
 After walking around in the Southern humidity, you’ve earned it.
 You can save your feet and take the St. Charles streetcar back to your hotel.

-Mix Up a Hurricane with New Orleans Drink Lab
+Mix Up a Hurricane on a New Orleans cocktail tour

 Who doesn’t want to learn to shake it up like a pro?
-I confess that while I consume a lot of cocktails, I don’t do much mixology at home other than adding a bit of tonic to my gin or ginger beer to my bourbon, so it was interesting to learn how to make New Orleans’ signature cocktail—the Hurricane, of course—the way the pros do it.
-Enter: Drink Lab.
+I confess that while I consume a lot of cocktails, I don’t do much mixology at home other than adding a bit of tonic to my gin or ginger beer to my bourbon, so it was interesting to learn how to make New Orleans’ signature cocktail—the Hurricane, of course—the way the pros do it on a cocktail tour of New Orleans.

 Situated above Victory, New Orleans Drink Lab explores the cocktail culture that fuels the city, as well as how many of its iconic drinks came to be.
 We had a crash course in cocktail culture while sipping on a glass of champs and manning our own bartending stations as we prepared our drinks for consumption.
 Newsflash: I actually like Hurricanes when made properly (with real, homemade passionfruit simple syrup).
 Who knew?